SyncSocket/syncsocket.github.io/getting-started.md

 +   Make `Stop` button work.
 Clicking it should make all playing browsers to pause music at the same time.
 +   Let user to choose among two or three audio files to play.
 When publishing `play` message, pass along some data that will identify the choice.
 Don't use different message topics, use extra data.
 +   Use another computer instead of second browser window to serve as speaker in your multi-room system. **Hint**: by default, clients attempt to connect and synchronize with `localhost`.
 This works on your local machine, but for remote clients it would not.
-You need to determine your machine's IP, and then pass it to server constructor spec as defaultTimeserver with port 5579 (e.g. `var syncsocketSrv = SyncSocket({ defaultTimeserver: 'http://192.168.1.28:5579' })`).
-Also you'll need to change the URI the clients connect to -- use port 6024 (e.g. `var client = syncsocket('http://192.168.1.28:6024')`)
+You need to determine your machine's IP, and then pass it to server constructor spec as `timeserverHost`.
+Also you'll need to change the URI the clients connect to — again, use your machine's IP instead of `localhost`.

 ### Getting example source code